Bylaws of the Department of Computer Science

 Departmental representatives and alternates for the University’s Faculty Senate shall be elected by a majority of the voting members of the department.
 The Department Chair shall solicit nominations for senate positions whenever a departmental senator reaches the end of his or her term or a position otherwise becomes open.
 The ballot may be conducted by letter or at a department meeting.

 Faculty recruiting is the responsibility of the Faculty Recruitment Committee, as described in Section III.C.10.

 Prior to sending the Dean of the College a recommendation for an offer of new employment in a faculty position, the department chair will conduct a poll of the Voting Membership.
 For tenure track positions, only members of the tenure-track faculty are eligible to vote in the poll.

-In addition, recommendations regarding offers of new employment with tenure, and offers of new employment at the ranks of Associate Professor or Professor, shall be subject to the same balloting processes specified in 4.1 (Promotion and Tenure Committee) for internal candidates for tenure and promotion to the respective ranks.
+In addition, recommendations regarding offers of new employment with tenure, and offers of new employment at the ranks of Associate Professor or Professor, shall be subject to the same balloting processes specified in Section III.C.3.
+(Promotion and Tenure Committee). for internal candidates for tenure and promotion to the respective ranks.

 III.F.
 Unit Reorganization

 The organization of the CS Department is described in the CS Bylaws.
 CS faculty vote on CS Bylaws changes.
 Thus, CS faculty have to approve reorganization of the CS Department.